ppy/osu-wiki/wiki/Tournaments/Common_seeding_methods/en.md

 ### Comparing the most commonly used methods

-For reference, below is a list of qualifier seeding methods used in the official osu!
+For reference, below is a list of Qualifier seeding methods used in the official osu!
 World Cups (which are team tournaments).
 Note that older tournaments often instead directly began with a Group Stage, choosing the qualifying teams by the osu! website's country rank.

 |  | osu! | osu!taiko | osu!catch | osu!mania 4K | osu!mania 7K |
 | --: | :-: | :-: | :-: | :-: | :-: |